 They also recommend starting the probiotics on the same day you start taking antibiotics and continuing to take probiotics for many weeks after the antibiotic course is completed.

-However, when it comes to the exact way to take probiotics with antibiotics, discuss it with the doctor who prescribed the antibiotics for guidance that is specific to you.
+However, when it comes to the exact way to take probiotics with antibiotics, discuss it with the doctor who prescribed the antibiotics for specific guidance.

 Should You Give Your Kids Probiotics Supplements?